VixenLights/web.vixenlights.com/content/en/docs/usage/sequencer/effects/device-action/launcher/_index.md

 ### Overview

-This effect is for launching executables and scripts with the Launcher controller.
+This effect is for launching executables and scripts with the [Launcher Controller][1].

 ---